jmaasch/jmaasch.github.io/about.md

 ## This website

 This website is intended to serve as a personal portfolio.
 It was developed in GitHub Pages as an homage to the excellence of Markdown.
+The JS D3 visualization on my homepage is inspired by Lissajous curves, the movements of deep sea organisms, and curling smoke.

 Latest update: June 2020.

 ***All Watched Over By Machines Of Loving Grace*** <br>
 **Richard Brautigan  | 1967**